 Long-coated GSD tends to be suspicious of strangers, so introducing your dog to outside influences can help them adjust to noise and people, especially if you’re considering showing your GSD in competition.
 Socialization can be as simple as taking your dog on errands with you, riding in the car, even walking on a leash in the park or around a shopping center.

 Behavior Training means that we behave in a way that motivates the dog to behave the way we want.

 Positive training methods are the most practical and efficient to use.
-Making sure you use them will start you on the right side of training and pave the road for you to get an obedient dog.
-Dog obedience training can be a daunting task but with a German shepherd dog, it is a fun and rewarding experience.
+Making sure you use them will start you on the right side of Training and pave the road for you to get an obedient dog.
+Dog obedience training can be a daunting task, but it is a fun and rewarding experience with a German shepherd dog.